OPSILab/Cape/docs/install/install-cape-sdk-client.md

 CaPe SDK Client component will be deployed as Docker containers, based on Tomcat Alpine image (service-sdk) and paired with a MongoDB container (service-sdk-mongo).

-Default confiuration will let run the container in the same Docker network of Cape Server (in order to resolve automatically their hostnames).
+Default configuration will let run the container in the same Docker network of Cape Server (in order to resolve automatically their hostnames).

-Altough this can be accomplished by building and running each container, is **recommended** to use directly the provided **docker-compose.yml** file, which allows you to start the whole stack by pulling already built images published on [Capesuite Docker Hub repository](https://hub.docker.com/search?q=capesuite&type=image).
+Although this can be accomplished by building and running each container, is **recommended** to use directly the provided **docker-compose.yml** file, which allows you to start the whole stack by pulling already built images published on [Capesuite Docker Hub repository](https://hub.docker.com/search?q=capesuite&type=image).

 CaPe SDK folder provides both **DockerFile** files (in each subfolder) and  the **docker-compose** file, in order to use both methods.